 The Great Lakes region is critically important for all groups of migratory birds, whether they’re nesting or simply stopping by on their way through.
-Millions of waterfowl, shorebirds, wading birds, song birds, and raptors utilize the area’s varied habits that provide an assortment of food, cover and roosting areas.
+Millions of waterfowl, shorebirds, wading birds, song birds and raptors utilize the area’s varied habitats that provide an assortment of food, cover and roosting areas.

 In Ohio, the western basin of Lake Erie is a hotbed of migratory bird activity, supporting some of the largest numbers of land birds found during migration.

 Northwest Ohio is considered the "Warbler Capital of the World."
 Each spring nearly 100,000 visitors flock to the area to observe rare migratory birds as they make their journeys to more northern breeding grounds.

 EXPLORE THE REGION